Home Theater and High Fidelity Stereo Audio

 Real 2020 Red

 The C.I.E.
 2020 color specification is the holy grail of video color.
 This outlines a General Electric LED technology that produces C.I.E.
 2020 red.
-This opens the door to C.I.E.
+This may open the door to C.I.E.
 2020 red, green, and blue displays.
 This story at AVSforum also offers a great description of the light emitting diode.

 This QLED is IOLED